BAMresearch/ctsimu-scenarios/source/parameters.rst

   :code:`materials composition mass_fraction`                   float         yes
   ============================================================= ============= ============================

-Objects in the scene may come with geometrical deviations.
+Objects in the scene may come with :ref:`geometrical deviations <sec_geometry_deviations>`.
 These are defined as an array of deviation objects.
 The structure of deviation objects is listed in :numref:`tab_deviations`.

 .. _tab_deviations: